bkesk/bad-apps-blog/README.md

 especially designing / writing secure code.
 The initial version of this blog web application is based on the official [Flask tutorial](https://flask.palletsprojects.com/en/2.0.x/tutorial/) which provides a full walk-through.
-That finished version of that project can be found at the official Pallets Github repo: https://github.com/pallets/flask/tree/2.0.2/examples/tutorial.
+The finished version of that project can be found at the official Pallets Github repo: https://github.com/pallets/flask/tree/2.0.2/examples/tutorial.
 The last section of the Flask tutorial challenges the interested learner to implement a few additional features.
 In this project, I will attempt to implement